-Charlie Long was fortunate to come from a musical family.
+Today’s Guest Charlie Long was fortunate to come from a musical family.
 He had a love for the guitar since listening to classic Chet Atkins and Wes Montgomery records at his grandfather’s side as a small boy.
-Taking up the guitar at age 10, he was fortunate to study with a fine jazz teacher and player.
+Taking up the guitar at age 10, he was fortunate to study with a fine jazz teacher and player and jumped into the studies with abandon.
 By age 14, he had played his first professional gig, made All State Orchestra on both guitar and Double Bass during high school.
 And by age 21, he had spent 2 years touring the United States.
 After 2 years of touring, he knew life on the road was not for him.
 But his love of music and playing guitar has never diminished and is, in fact, now stronger than ever.

 In the last couple of decades, he had the opportunity to study with multiple world class and famous guitarists, jazz legends, and experts in the field of learning and performance psychology.
 He also taught thousands of aspiring guitarists from around the world.
 His gifts manifests in two areas of teaching.
 One is the ability to take complex subject matter and explain it in as many ways and levels as is necessary to help someone understand it.
 The second is the ability to distill the essence of his decades of learning into the truly fundamental steps required for other budding guitarists to make quantum leaps in their skill and enjoyment.